-How to Keep Your Wife In Love With You
+How to Keep Your Wife in Love With You

 Avoid Arguments

-Arguments have no place in the modern, well-planned marriage.
+Arguments have no place in the well-planned marriage.
 Marriage is a partnership, marriage is working together.
-Serenity and love should be your watchwords.

-Arguments occur only where this spirit of partnership is violated--where, in short, there is resistance or lack of co-operation on the part of the wife.
+Arguments occur only when there is resistance or lack of cooperation on the part of the wife.

-Once your wife realizes how admirably suited you are to lead, once she accepts your leadership, you will have little friction and a genuinely happy home.
+Once your wife realizes how admirably suited you are to lead, you will have little friction and a genuinely happy home.

-What bliss you can expect then, what joyful hours you can spend going forward together, guided by your firm hands and clear head.

-However, in spite of all you can do there will be times when an insubordinate, poorly trained wife will raise her voice and--if you are not careful--an argument will have begun.
+However, in spite of all you can do, there will be times when a poorly trained wife will raise her voice and an argument will have begun.

 Arguing with a woman is like trying to shoot pool with a hockey stick.
 You have a feeling you are playing two different games at the same time.

-Being naturally clear-headed and logical, you may try to rely upon reason.
+Being naturally clearheaded and logical, you may try to rely upon reason.
 This is a mistake.
-A woman will neither use logic nor be persuaded by it.
-Her appeal will be to the naked emotions, an area in which you, like all men, will be a babe in the woods.

-Some men have, nevertheless, seized their wives' weapons, matching shriek for shriek and sob for sob.
-Do not try it.
-For every success there are countless failures.
+A woman uses only naked emotions, weapons she can handle far better than you.

 (Sob, sob.)
 "You don't love me, David."